-- 2 Settlement 1d: "The Revised Application will provide for proposed buildings and vehicular roads outside of the shoreland and wetland buffers such that variances from town ordinances are not required and the buffers are maintained by the property owner."
-And 1f: "The Revised Application will have increased natural buffer along the southern property line adjacent to the College Brook; such buffer to be maintained by the property owner in perpetuity." - 3 Prof. Ballestero at 10:17:12 on Jan 27: "Today, when it rains, it hits the asphalt gets to the Brook and runs out to the Oyster River very quickly.
+- Settlement 1d: "The Revised Application will provide for proposed buildings and vehicular roads outside of the shoreland and wetland buffers such that variances from town ordinances are not required and the buffers are maintained by the property owner."
+And 1f: "The Revised Application will have increased natural buffer along the southern property line adjacent to the College Brook; such buffer to be maintained by the property owner in perpetuity." - Prof. Ballestero at 10:17:12 on Jan 27: "Today, when it rains, it hits the asphalt gets to the Brook and runs out to the Oyster River very quickly.
 While all the other runoff from upstream is coming downstream [more slowly].
-In the future, you are going to be holding that runoff and then slowly releasing it at the same time the water is coming from upstream." - 4 "And then the one I think would have probably the most impact on the plan would be p.
+In the future, you are going to be holding that runoff and then slowly releasing it at the same time the water is coming from upstream." - "And then the one I think would have probably the most impact on the plan would be p.
 6, talking about laying back the slope or using reinforced earth at the steep slopes.
 I think before you get to anything in terms of a planting plan, or invasives removal plan, or anything along those lines, you need to be figuring out what the base is.
 What's going to be changed?
 Is there going to be some type of reinforced earth added?"
-10:29 pm, Jan 27 2021 (video).
-However, when pressed to confirm this most impactful improvement, CDA acknowledged that it has no intent to act on it.
-It was just mentioned as a great idea! - 5 See, for example, GENTLE UNH water flowing into College Brook at Plaza entrance at Mill Road Dec 5 2020, 3:02pm (12 secs); FLOODED walkway in Plaza, along College Brook, with parking-lot runoff overwhelming drains into the Brook, Dec 5 2020, 3:05pm (44 secs); TORRENT downstream of Plaza (Chesley Dr), Dec 5 2020, 3:14 pm (9 secs).
+10:29 pm, Jan 27 2021 (video) - See, for example, GENTLE UNH water flowing into College Brook at Plaza entrance at Mill Road Dec 5 2020, 3:02pm (12 secs); FLOODED walkway in Plaza, along College Brook, with parking-lot runoff overwhelming drains into the Brook, Dec 5 2020, 3:05pm (44 secs); TORRENT downstream of Plaza (Chesley Dr), Dec 5 2020, 3:14 pm (9 secs).
 See also: COLLEGE BROOK FLOODING YouTube Channel.